aakashns/jshtml/README.md

-# `jshtml` - Clean & Performant HTML in Pure JavaScript
+# `jshtml` - HTML Templates in Pure JavaScript

-`jshtml` is a lightweight library for writing clean and performant HTML in pure JavaScript.
+`jshtml` is a lightweight library for writing clean and performant HTML templates in pure JavaScript.
 Create HTML elements and custom components naturally using JavaScript arrays and functions, then render them to spec-compliant HTML strings or serializable JSON.
 Use `jshtml` in place of HTML templates (like Mustache, Handlebars, EJS, etc.) JSX to construct and generate HTML within
 JavaScript code.